Navy10021/SLS/README.md

 ## 4. Dynamic Post-Filtering
  Post-filtering is meant for re-ranking the search results in response to the user’s request after measuring embeddings relevance.
-Dynamic post-filtering is the system that converts originally searched law cases into enhanced results through the following three different post-filtering techniques: Popularity-based filtering, User-based filtering, and Online-based filtering.
-They dynamically filter the law cases based on the precedent views, user, and search volume.
+Dynamic post-filtering is the system that converts originally searched case law into enhanced results through the following three different post-filtering techniques: Popularity-based filtering, User-based filtering, and Online-based filtering.
+They dynamically filter the case law based on the precedent views, user, and search volume.

 ## 5. Evaluation